Georgia Gould: Camden Council

 Before becoming an elected politician, Gould worked for the Tony Blair Faith Foundation as a digital manager.
 Politically, she has been described as a centrist, as well as a close "ally" and mentee of Alastair Campbell.
 She was selected as a Labour candidate for Kentish Town on Camden London Borough Council in 2009, and, aged 24, she became a Labour councillor at the 2010 elections.
 The ward's three seats were gained by Labour from the Liberal Democrats.

 Gould became the leader of Camden Council in May 2017.
 In December 2019, under Gould's leadership, a FOI request revealed that Veolia, a Camden Council contractor for waste removal have never met their cleanliness targets; yet for the two previous years, the firm was only fined 0.5% from their £11.6 million payment for street cleaning.
 It was said that this pointed "to a local authority who have lost control of their contractor."

 Following boundary changes, she represented Kentish Town South after the 2022 local elections.

-Gould resigned as a Camden councillor, and Leader of Camden Council, on 11 July 2024, a week after becoming an MP.
+Gould resigned as a Camden councillor, and Leader of Camden Council, in July 2024, after becoming an MP.